Please take time to review our virtual information session for complete information on the changes to the program:

 Q: How am I supposed to know which classes I should take in the first quarter, second quarter and so on?

-A: The entry courses for the HIT program are HIT 110, HIT 105 ( HIT 105 is equivalent to HIM 130 and 131, which may students take prior to beginning the program), and CU 105.
+A: The entry courses for the HIT program are HIT 110 and HIT 125.
 Once you have enrolled in these courses, you will be assigned to an HIT program advisor and you will work with that HIT advisor to set up your educational plan.
 After your initial plan is set up you will continue to work with your HIT advisor in the following quarters to ensure you are still on track for graduation.
 Ultimately, it is your responsibility to pay attention to the pre-requisites to make sure you are prepared to take the next quarter of classes.

-Q: When I try to register for a course it is asking me for an Entry Code – what is that?
+Q: When I try to register for a course it is asking me for a Permission Code – what is that?

 Q: I already know a lot about the content of one (or more) HIT Classes, do I really need to take them?

 A: MAYBE.
 You will need to prove that you do in fact already KNOW the material taught in that class.
-You prove this in one of two ways;
+You prove this by challenging courses:

-Q: I need classes like BUS 110 and/or Biology &170 Human Anatomy/Physiology and they aren't available online, or not offered in the quarter that I need or I can just never seem to get into them.
+Q: I need classes like MATH 146 and/or Biology &175 Human Anatomy/Physiology and they aren't available online, or not offered in the quarter that I need or I can just never seem to get into them.
 What am I supposed to do?

 A: Get the class from another regionally accredited college OR Get the class from Washington ONLINE (WAOL).
 If in doubt contact the transcript review office at 253-566-5048 PLEASE NOTE BEGINNING FALL 2016 THE MATH PRE-REQ IS CHANGING FROM BUS 110 TO MATH& 146